tomcl/ADDIE/README.md

 | `Renderer/UI/*`     | Contains the UI logic|
 | `./renderer.fs`     | Top-level file that drives the renderer code: contains Elmish MVU loop and Electron menu code |

-### `Tests` folder

-Currently tests are very old, and will not work.
-They are based on F# Expecto testing library and in principle the widthinferrer and simulator code (which runs under dotnet) could be tested here.

 ### `Static` folder